 Guest Services Director

 Brandon serves as the Guest Services Director.
-He is responsible for hosting group retreats and oversees food services for 3000 guests each year and over 700 campers in the summer.
+He is responsible for hosting group retreats and oversees food services for 4000 guests each year and over 700 campers in the summer.
 Brandon began as a camper in 2005 and joined the summer staff team in 2011.
 During his time at camp, he served as a Maintenance coordinator, counselor, lifeguard, Boys Unit Leader, and Ministry Intern.
 While serving as the Ministry Intern Brandon completed his degree in Business Administration through Southern New Hampshire University.
 He joined the full-time team in fall of 2017.
-He also serves on Tuftonboro's Parks and Rec Committee, and at the Kingswood Youth Center as a program facilitator.
-Originally from Asheville, North Carolina, Brandon enjoys hiking, kayaking, and woodworking.
+He also serves as the Chairman of the Tuftonboro's Parks and Rec Committee, a deacon at Wolfeboro Bible Church, and leads a local community youth group.
+Originally from North Carolina, Brandon enjoys hiking, kayaking, and woodworking.

 HISTORY OF SENTINEL

 Beginning in 1949, Camp Sentinel was owned and operated by the American Baptist Churches of Vermont and New Hampshire.
 The challenging decision was made to establish the independent nonprofit organization “Sentinel Ministries” that, while still supported by the ABCVNH region churches, would operate as its own entity.
 A new Board of Directors was chosen to help guide Sentinel Ministries into the future while staying true to core values and traditions.